JoeFanning/Philosophical-AI/README.md

 ​**The Roots of the Disparity**<br>
 ​Redlining: For decades, the Federal Housing Administration and other institutions used a practice called "redlining" to refuse to guarantee home loans in Black communities.
 This deprived Black families of a key way to build wealth and good credit.
 ​Income and Wealth Gaps: Due to historical and ongoing discrimination in employment and housing, Black households have significantly lower median income and wealth than white households.
-This makes it harder to pay bills on time, save money, and maintain a low credit utilization ratio, all of which are key factors in credit scores.<br>
+This makes it harder to pay bills on time, save money, and maintain a low credit utilization ratio, all of which are key factors in credit scores.

-​Credit "Invisibility": <br>
+​Credit "Invisibility":

 Many people in historically marginalized communities are "credit invisible," meaning they don't have enough credit history to generate a score.
-They may pay their bills on time (rent, utilities, etc.), but that information isn't typically included in traditional credit reports.<br>
+They may pay their bills on time (rent, utilities, etc.), but that information isn't typically included in traditional credit reports.

-​The Unfairness<br>
+​The Unfairness

 ​The unfairness isn't that the AI is "lying" about the data.
 The unfairness is that the data itself is a reflection of a system that has historically disadvantaged a group of people.
 If an AI model simply learns to replicate that system, it automates and perpetuates a historical injustice.
 ​The goal of creating "fair" AI isn't to pretend that these disparities don't exist.
 It's to build a system that can look beyond the raw, biased data and make decisions based on an individual's true creditworthiness, rather than on the systemic disadvantages they face.